 - we are required by law to disclose the information.

-We keep your data as accurate, complete and up-to-date as possible.
-We make an effort to ensure this data is of high quality, but this relies on the accuracy and frequency of data provided by you and other third parties.
+We keep your personal information as accurate, complete and up-to-date as possible.
+We make an effort to ensure this information is of high quality, but this relies on the accuracy and frequency of information provided by you and other third parties.

-We take reasonable steps to protect your data from misuse and loss from unauthorised access, modification or disclosure.
+We take reasonable steps to protect your personal information from misuse and loss from unauthorised access, modification or disclosure.

 Hardcopy documents are stored securely on our premises, accessible only by authorised staff and volunteers, using a secure document management system.